-Upon classifying ZTF18aaqjovh as a Type Ic-BL SN (Section 2.2) we triggered the VLA for radio follow-up observations under the program VLA/18A-176 (PI: A. Corsi).
+Upon classifying ZTF18aaqjovh as a Type Ic-BL SN (Section 2.2) we triggered the NSF's Karl G. Jansky VLA (Perley et al. 2011) for radio follow-up observations under the program VLA/18A-176 (PI: A. Corsi).
 A log of our observations is provided in Table 3.

 We observed the field of ZTF18aaqjovh with the VLA over several epochs using the S, C, and Ku bands.
-We used J1150+2417 as our complex gain calibrator, and 3C286 as our flux density and bandpass calibrator.
+We used J1150 +2417 as our complex gain calibrator, and 3C286 as our flux density and bandpass calibrator.
 Data were calibrated using the VLA calibration pipeline available in the Common Astronomy Software Applications (CASA; McMullin et al. 2007).
-After calibration, we inspected the data manually for further flagging.
-Images of the field were created using the CLEAN algorithm (Högbom 1974) available in CASA.
+After